gr0sabi/gr0sabi.github.io/_posts/2019-04-12-oscp-insights-best-practices-resources.md

 The proctors were not an issue and were professional and unobtrusive.
 The webcam and communication with them was smooth, other than a single webcam restart.

 ### Progress Checklist
 Within OneNote, I created a "Progress Checklist" tab, so I didn't miss any major items.
-I modified to fit the exam scope once I received the instructions.
+I modified it to fit the exam scope once I received the instructions.
 This was the basic structure:
 ```
 Progress Checklist
 ├── Box 1 - 192.168.X.X